Data Analytics 101

 In its most basic sense, data analytics is taking raw data and using it to draw conclusions.
 In a business context, this means using data to help guide thinking in areas as wide-ranging and diverse as marketing strategies, investment priorities, problem identification/characterization and customer behavior mapping.
+Data analytics is the process and activity that drive business insight, operational intelligence and data-decision making.

 Data analytics is a kind of multi-tool that allows data scientists to make predictions about anything that can be determined from a set of historical data.
 And although there are a number of different ways to go about doing data analytics, the general shape of an investigation goes like this: